johnexzy/PeerPlay/README.md

 We welcome contributions!
 Whether it's suggesting new features, fixing bugs, or improving documentation, your input is valuable.
 Contribution Guidlines will be updated soon

 ## License:
-WatchWithMe is released under MIT, making it free to use, modify, and distribute.
+PeerPlay is released under MIT, making it free to use, modify, and distribute.